Write in the Magazine

 Copying, forgery, and plagiarism are not authorized.

-The Center only considers "finalized" texts, not ideas or pitches.
+The Center only considers "finalized" writings, not ideas or pitches.

 Creative Commons Attribution 4.0 International (CC-BY 4.0) is the default license; other licenses can be chosen upon request.

-Anonymity or pseudonyms are permitted if an author’s career or personal safety is at risk.
+Anonymity or pseudonyms are permitted, e.g., if an author’s career or personal safety is at risk.

-Submission and publication do not entitle authors to any form of compensation or remuneration.
+Submission and publication do not entitle authors to any form of benefits, compensation, or remuneration, material or immaterial.

 The Center reserves the right to remove any publication at its discretion.